ardostree2001/file_arranger/README.md

 *Hello Everyone, ardostree here!!!*

 The repository you are currently viewing are my custom scripts for some automation task that I need to use in my day to day life.
-So If there are some task to perform which helps in daily task performance, feel free to add them in this repositories
+So If there are some task to perform which helps in daily task performance on windows, feel free to add them in this repositories